Loading...

 1.6 Smoke-Free Workplace

-Due to the nature of our business, and in an effort to promote the health and wellness of all staff and customers, the Companies are a smoke-free environment.
-Center support may not smell of third hand smoke while working in the centers.
-There is absolutely no smoking permitted anywhere on the Companies’ property, inside any location or inside any vehicle owned or operated by the Companies.
-Smoking paraphernalia is not permitted inside any Companies’ facility or to be kept in the view of children anywhere on the Companies’ property.
+Due to the nature of our business, and in an effort to promote the health and wellness of all staff and customers, Barrington School is a smoke-free environment.
+Employees may not smell of third hand smoke while working in the centers.
+There is absolutely no smoking permitted anywhere on Barrington School’s properties, inside any location or inside any vehicle owned or operated by Barrington School.
+Smoking paraphernalia is not permitted inside any Barrington School’s facilities, and it should not be anywhere on Barrington School property.
 Any employee who violates this policy is subject to disciplinary action up to and including termination.

 1.7 No Solicitation

-To protect the Companies and their staff from unnecessary distractions, solicitation and other activities among staff and the distribution of literature or the sale of or giveaway of any products are prohibited on the Companies’ owned or operating sites.
-Solicitation is defined as the approach of another person with a cause.
+To protect Barrington School and their staff from unnecessary distractions, solicitation and other activities among staff and the distribution of literature or the sale of or giveaway of any products are prohibited on Barrington School owned or operating sites.
 Work time may not be used for solicitation.
-Any activities related to the Companies’ fundraising are not prohibited under this “No Solicitation” policy.
-Electronic devices owned by the Companies may not be used for any solicitation purposes.
+Any activities related to Barrington School fundraising are not prohibited under this “No Solicitation” policy.
+Electronic devices owned by Barrington School may not be used for any solicitation purposes.
 Any employee who violates this policy is subject to disciplinary action up to and including termination.
+Nothing in this policy restricts or impedes employees from exercising protected rights, including rights under the National Labor Relations Act.

 1.8 Weapons Policy

-In the interest of maintaining an environment that is safe and free for its staff and clients, the Companies prohibit the wearing, transporting, storage, presence or use of dangerous weapons on the Companies’ property, regardless of whether the person is licensed to carry the weapon.
+In the interest of maintaining an environment that is safe and free for its staff and clients, Barrington School prohibits the wearing, transporting, storage, presence or use of dangerous weapons on Barrington School property, regardless of whether the person is licensed to carry the weapon.
 Any employee who violates this policy is subject to disciplinary action up to and including termination.

-OFFICE POLICY PROHIBITS CARRYING OF FIREARMS ON ANY COMPANIES’ PROPERTY.
-ALL COMPANIES WILL HAVE POSTED GUIDELINES AS TO OUR POLICY ON FIREARMS.
+OFFICE POLICY PROHIBITS CARRYING OF FIREARMS ON ANY BARRINGTON SCHOOL PROPERTY.
+ALL BARRINGTON SCHOOLS WILL HAVE POSTED GUIDELINES AS TO OUR POLICY ON FIREARMS.

 1.9 Confidentiality

-The Companies safeguard the right to confidentiality in accordance with the Health Insurance Portability and Accountability Act (HIPAA), State and/or other Federal laws.
-Additionally, the Companies’ administrators shall protect all confidential information related to staff and children.
+Barrington School safeguards the right to confidentiality in accordance with the Health Insurance Portability and Accountability Act (HIPAA), State and/or other Federal laws.
+All Barrington School employees shall protect all confidential information related to staff and children.

 1.10 Employment At-Will

-All employment is voluntary and is subject to termination by the employee or the Companies at will, with or without cause, and with or without notice, at any time.
-Nothing in the policies of the Companies or in this Manual shall be interpreted to be in conflict with or to eliminate or modify in any way the employment-at-will status of the Companies’ employees and/or staff.
-The personnel policies found here are not intended to be a contract of employment.
+All employment is voluntary and is subject to termination by the employee or Barrington School at will, with, or without cause, and with or without notice, at any time.
+Nothing in the policies of Barrington School or in this Manual shall be interpreted to be in conflict with or to eliminate or modify in any way the employment-at-will status of Barrington Schools’ employees and/or staff.

 1.11 Uniform Policy

 Personal appearance, proper hygiene and appropriate attire are important to our work practices.
-Staff are permitted to wear jeans with their logoed staff shirt on Fridays, jeans cannot be torn, tattered, stained, etc.
+Staff are permitted to wear jeans with their Barrington logoed shirt on Fridays, but jeans cannot be torn, tattered, stained, etc. During school spirit weeks, staff are encouraged to dress appropriately, in the theme of the day.

 1.12 Management Uniform Policy